-Drawing of St. John the Baptist as a youth
+Drawing of the Young St. John the Baptist

 An Ancient Hunger Ever New

-His identification of God as “Beauty” is both poetic and revealing.
+This name for God is both poetic and revealing.
 Beauty has been defined, since ancient times, as that which is perfectly ordered or that which is as it should be.
 Both definitions reflect a profound truth about God: that He is perfection, and His perfection is beautiful.

 God gave us the ability to be moved by the beautiful so that we might experience Him.

 So it is for the love of Beauty, that I pursue my vocation:

 To create works that elevate and inspire the soul to respond to the allurements of He who is Beauty,

 so as to be reunited in Him, in Love,